06 Nov Foreign Investment In Vietnam – What You Need To Know

 - It is manufactured in accordance with a National Technical Regulation (QCVN) or Vietnam’s Standard (TCVN) or Standards of G7 countries with regard to safety, energy-saving, and environmental protection.

 Inspecting bodies that issue inspection certificates mentioned in Clause 1 of this Article include:

 - Vietnamese inspecting bodies that are registered under the Law on Commerce and licensed to inspect machinery and equipment

 - Foreign inspecting bodies that are registered under regulations of law of their home countries and licensed to inspect machinery and equipment.

-- receiving drawdown, and making repayment, of foreign loans;
+- Receiving drawdown, and making the repayment, of foreign loans;

-A non-residents being a foreign investor must open a bank in VND, and all indirect investment capital being foreign currency must be converted into VND though this account.
-Indirect investment activities includes: buying, selling bonds and other securities on the stock market of Vietnam.
+A non-residents being a foreign investor must open a bank in VND, and all indirect investment capital being foreign currency must be converted into VND through this account.
+Indirect investment activities include buying, selling bonds and other securities on the stock market of Vietnam.